Please note: all classes and activities for term 1 2020 are suspended because of corona-virus

 Drama, Comedy, Mystery, Crime – experience the joys and sorrows of other lives, places and times.
 You don’t have to have great acting skills – just be able to read, enjoy being entertained and love laughing.
 Beginners welcome.

-Painting can be a solitary hobby, and often frustrating.
+Art can be a solitary hobby, and often frustrating.
 This group is an opportunity to socialize, learn from, and share experience with other potential artists in an informal setting.
-It is not restricted to watercolours but includes other mediums such as acrylics and pastel.
-It is designed to complement our tutored classes, by providing a space for those who are past the beginners stage.
+It is not restricted to watercolours but includes other mediums such as acrylics, drawing and pastel (but not oils).
+As there is no tutor, it is designed to provide a space for those who are past the beginners stage.

 We look at various aspects of the novel, non-fiction, memoirs, historical novel, scriptwriting, autobiography, and whatever else the group is interested in.

-For more details please read our most recent program, available on the Program page.
+Some of our courses have limits on numbers – for more details on this, and more information on each course, please read our most recent program, available on the Program page.

 If you are presenting a talk for us, there is more information you may need, and details of what we need from you, on our For Presenters page.